-Caring Collection, Inc., uses stained glass angels to raise money to support the fight against cancer.
+Caring Collection, Inc. uses stained glass angels to raise money for the fight against cancer.

 Last December I was thrilled when Guideposts ran my story, “The Angel Factory,” about the stained-glass angels I design and sell to raise money for cancer research.

 “You’ll probably hear from our readers,” the editors told me.
 “They love to help a good cause.”

 Even a few donations would have been a plus, but that wasn’t why I wanted to tell my story.
 While my husband, Jerry, and I waited for the magazine to come out, I thought about the angel who’d started everything.